cue-lang/cuelang.org/content/docs/tour/references/emit/en.md

 ---
-title: "Emit Values"
+title: Emitting Values
 weight: 40
 ---

 By default all top-level fields are emitted when evaluating a configuration.
-Embedding a value at top-level will cause that value to be emitted instead.
+**Embedding** a value at the top level causes that value to be emitted instead.

-Emit values allow CUE configurations, like JSON, to define any type, instead of just structs, while keeping the common case of defining structs light.
+The facility to emit values allows CUE configurations to define any type or value at the top level, alongside any data used to construct that value.
+This surpasses JSON's ability to encode top-level scalars and arrays, whilst keeping CUE optimised for the most common use case: defining structs.

-{{{with code "en" "emit"}}}
+{{{with code "en" "tour"}}}
-exec cue export emit.cue
+exec cue export file.cue --out text cmp stdout out
-cmp stdout result.txt
--- emit.cue --
+-- file.cue --
-"Hello \(#who)!"
+"""
+Hello, \(#.who)!

+Today is \(#.day), and there are only
+\(365-#.DoY) days until \(#.year+1) ... \(#.e)
+"""

+#: {
-#who: "world"
+	who:  "world"
+	day:  "Wednesday"
+	year: 2024
+	DoY:  66
+	e:    "\U0001F604"
+}
--- result.txt --
+-- out --
-"Hello world!"
+Hello, world!

+Today is Wednesday, and there are only
+299 days until 2025 ... 😄
 {{{end}}}